 Pears on the quince may also be cultivated as horizontal espaliers by the sides of walks, or trained to walls with much advantage, as less space is required.
-Horizontal espaliers, or wall trees, on the pear stock, trained to walls of the usual height - i.e., from ten to twelve feet require to be planted twenty-four feet apart, while those on the quince may be planted only fifteen fect apart; this in a small garden will allow of much greater variety of sorts to supply the table at different seasons.
+Horizontal espaliers, or wall trees, on the pear stock, trained to walls of the usual height-i.e., from ten to twelve feet require to be planted twenty feet apart, while those on the quince may be planted only ten feet apart; this in a small garden will allow of much greater variety of sorts to supply the table at different seasons.
 With these the same high culture, if perfection be wished for, must be followed; the trees carefully planted, so that the junction of the graft with the stock is even with the surface of the mound formed as directed for pyramids.
-Careful annual or biennial root-pruning will leave scarcely any-thing to be done in that way with the branches of the trees; but if they put forth shoots inclined to vigour, these, after Mr. Thompson's method at the Horticultural Society's Gardens, may have their points cut off in June, and towards the end of August be shortened to within two or three buds of their base.
-For fine specimens of wall pear trees grafted on the quince, I may refer to those on the west wall of the Horticultural Society's Gardens.
-These are now about thirty years old, and are pictures of health and fertility, thus at once settling the question respecting the early decay of pear trees grafted on the quince; for it has been often-very often-urged as an objection to the use of the quince stock, that pears grafted on it are, although prolific, but very short-lived.
-I have seen trees in France more than fifty years old, and those above referred to may be adduced to confute this error.
+The pruning of wall near trees has always been a subject of controversy with gardeners, as they are inclined to grow too vigorously.
+If it be thought desirable to have trees of large growth, so as to cover a high wall, and yet be highly fertile, it is much better to rootprune than to prune the branches.
+With such trees it need not be done so severely: biennial root-pruning will be quite sufficient, commencing at eighteen inches from the wall, after the tree has had two seasons' growth, cutting off the ends of all the roots at that distance from the wall, and increasing it by six inches at every biennial pruning, till a distance of six feet from the wall is reached.
+When this is the case the roots must be confined to the border of that width by digging a trench biennially, and outting off all the ends of the roots at that distance from the wall.